mberredo/mberredo.github.io/index.md

 Given the success of IFood (The Brazilian version of Doordash) in Brazil and so many good comments from my friends, I was intrigued by why they like IFood so much!

-I also wondered who is ordering from the platform and what the trends were!
+I also wondered who is ordering from the platform and what the trends were.
 In this case study, I analyzed the IFood data from 2018 and here are the key takeaways:

 - 1.24M was spent on IFood in 2018
 - 64% of the spend variance can be explained by the income levels